Pennisetum: buyer's guide

 Contents

-Pennisetum or “bottlebrush herb” is an original grass that charms with its summer or autumn flowering in long fluffy spikes and with its fine, graphic foliage.
-This ornamental grass, very much in vogue in recent years, is a sensible choice for dry soil.
+Pennisetum, or ‘fountain grass’, is an original grass that charms with its summer or autumn flowering in long fluffy spikes and with its fine, architectural foliage.
+This grass, very popular in recent years, is a wise choice for dry ground.

 Both wild and structural, it is widely used by landscapers to give movement, lightness and brightness to small or large sunny spaces.

-The genus Pennisetum includes numerous species and varieties, most of them quite hardy and easy to grow.
-Inflorescence or foliage colour, flowering period, size, hardiness… there are quite a few criteria to consider when looking for the ideal variety.
+Genus Pennisetum includes many species and varieties, most of them hardy and easy to grow.
+Colour of inflorescences or foliage, flowering period, size, hardiness… there are plenty of criteria to consider to find the ideal variety.
 What sets them apart?
 How to make the right choice?

-Follow our buying guide to choose which will fit best in your garden or on your terrace!
+Follow our buying guide to choose the variety that will best fit your garden or terrace!

 → Also discover our ideas for combining Pennisetums